Faralaks/mouse-board/README.md

-# mouse-board by FAralaks
+# Clicker by Faralaks
-Write/Run step-by-step mouse and keyboard emulation macros!
+Write/Run step-by-step mouse emulation macros!

 A strange but native GUI.
 This project is mainly based on tkinter and PyAutoGUI